mashlosenok/RNAseq_PAS_finder/README.md

 ./pooled_pas_compute_entropy.sh
 ./filter_pas.sh 1
 ```
 `./pooled_pas_compute_entropy.sh` concatenates all .tsv files from `./sites/` directory, for each candidate PAS computes total polyA read support and total entropy of overhang lengths distribution.
+Outputs `all_pas_with_entropy.bed` and `all_pas_non0_entropy.bed` that contains only PAS with nonzero entropy.
+Useful if one wants to examine all PAS and apply custom filtering.

+`./filter_pas.sh [ent_thr]` filters PAS from `all_pas_non0_entropy.bed` by `ent_thr` entropy threshold, deletes PAS that are in genomic A/T runs and looks for canonical polyadenylation signal upstream of each PAS, merges PAS that are within 10bp into PASC.
+Output:
+`pas_entropy_[ent_thr].bed` - bed file with gemonic coordinates of each PAS, polyA read support (4th column) and number of polyadenylation signals in 40bp upstream region (7th column).
+`pasc_entropy_[ent_thr].bed` - bed file with gemonic coordinates of each PASC, polyA read support (4th column) and precence of polyadenylation signals in 40bp upstream region (7th column).
+`ent_thr` can be integer or float.

 ## Test run
 `bams/` folder contains three small indexed bam files.
 Run `make` in `RNAseq_PAS_finder` directory in the container to get `.bed` file with polyadenylation sites from all `.bam` files in `bams/` folder.